danniel1205/tech-notes/system-design/topics/caching/readme.md

 is the cache where [informer](https://github.com/kubernetes/client-go/blob/fb61a7c88cb9f599363919a34b7c54a605455ffc/tools/cache/controller.go#L371) will add the object.

-## Comparision between Redis and Memcached
+## Comparison between Redis and Memcached

 - `redis` provides a superset of features comparing to `memcached`
 - To implement `memcached` cluster, client needs to solve traffic rounting, e.g. using consistent caching